y-o-k-a-i/nekomata/readme.md

 directory structures and files already included and set up.

 ##Getting started##
-You can start by [downloading](https://github.com/y-o-k-a-i/neko-mata/archive/master.zip) this project.
+You can start by either [downloading](https://github.com/y-o-k-a-i/neko-mata/archive/master.zip) the project manually and move it to the wished place or download it with `wget`.

 ```
 $ wget https://github.com/y-o-k-a-i/neko-mata/archive/master.zip